On this page

 Staff can also refer to the managing allegations introduction presentation (PDF 522KB) for more details.

-The suicide postvention guideline (PDF 725KB) is designed to assist schools in responding to a traumatic incident, such as a suicide death or attempted or suspected suicide within their student community, a process known as postvention.
+The suicide response and postvention guidelines is designed to help schools respond to a traumatic incident, such as a suicide death or attempted or suspected suicide within their student community, a process known as postvention.

 It aims to support communities in grief and to guide schools in recognising and responding to the risk of suicide contagion.